Bedinka/PPI-predictions-with-Deep-Learning-Language-Models/Y2H/README.txt

 common_huri_elm.csv is the output generated with the python code : huri_elm.py       (has all the computed matches between both files.)

 python codes were .ypynb (created with Jupyter notebook).
 In order to obtain the .py file type in cmd:  ipython nbconvert --to python "file".ipynb

+DDI_for_map.txt    DMI.csv     elm_interaction_domains.csv   are the input files for each mapping with huri.csv